Who We Are

 Artistic Director, Adult Choir Conductor

-In addition to conducting 6 ensembles at GVC, Melanie has worked as a clinician for Cadenza Summer Music Week, the CMCA Vocal Jazz Workshop, and serves on the board of the Central Manitoba Choral Association.
+In addition to conducting jazz and choral ensembles at GVC, Melanie has worked as a clinician for Cadenza Summer Music Week, the CMCA Vocal Jazz Workshop, and serves on the board of the Central Manitoba Choral Association.
 Melanie has previously conducted the Brandon School Division Junior High Choir, the Redeemer Lutheran Church Choir, and was privileged to help conduct and prepare Brandon University's Concert Choir and Chorale for their performance of Handel’s Messiah with the Winnipeg Symphony Orchestra in 2011.
-When not teaching, volunteering, or conducting, Melanie loves to coach and play volleyball and spend time with her wonderful husband Mike and incredible kids! |
+When not teaching, volunteering, or conducting, Melanie loves to coach, play volleyball, and spend time with her wonderful husband Mike and incredible kids! |

 Ben Kroeker: